-The initial step in the voltage clamp method is to measure the membrane potential of the axon.
-A recording electrode is placed into the axon, and a reference electrode is placed into the extracellular solution.
+The initial step in the voltage clamp method is to measure the of the axon.
+A recording electrode is placed into the axon and a reference electrode (or ground electrode) is placed into the extracellular solution.
 The voltage difference between these two electrodes is the membrane potential of the axon.

 Clamping the Voltage

 The researchers running the experiment can set a desired membrane potential for the cell.
 The equipment then compares the desired membrane potential with the measured membrane potential from the electrodes.
 If these values differ, current is injected into the cell to change the measured membrane potential and make it equal to the desired potential.

 The equipment continues this cycle for the length of the experiment.
 It constantly measures and compares the actual membrane potential with the desired potential, and then uses current to correct any changes, “clamping” the potential at one value.

 Let’s work through the system with an example.
 Here is an axon bathed in the extracellular solution.
 The resting membrane potential is measured at -65 mV.